[EDITOR’S NOTE: This article – originally titled “10 ways the GOP sabotaged Obamacare” – was updated on February 3, 2020.]

 It’s true that the 21st Century Cures Act – which passed in late 2015 – had bipartisan support and allows small businesses to reimburse employees for the cost of individual market health insurance.
 This had previously been prohibited under guidance that HHS and the DOL had finalized in 2013, as part of their work to implement the ACA.

 But other fixes that could have been made to the ACA never got off the ground.
-The family glitch has persisted, as has the Medicaid coverage gap (granted, fixing either of them would have been expensive, which is why the family glitch exists in the first place).
+The family glitch has persisted, as has the subsidy cliff and the Medicaid coverage gap (granted, fixing any of them at the federal level would be expensive, and states with a Medicaid coverage gap could choose at any time to expand Medicaid and eliminate the coverage gap).

 Republican lawmakers could have worked with Democrats to appropriate funding for cost-sharing reductions in 2014 – or anytime since then – rather than suing the Obama Administration.
-And Republican-led states could have taken advantage of the benefits of the ACA, including Medicaid expansion funding — instead of trying to topple the law in court (Texas v.
-Azar) without having a fallback plans for their residents who rely on the ACA in order to have coverage for pre-existing conditions.
+And Republican-led states could have taken advantage of the benefits of the ACA, including Medicaid expansion funding, instead of trying to topple the law in court (Texas v.
+Azar) and leave their residents — especially those with low incomes and/or pre-existing conditions — without viable coverage options in the individual market.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.